 Calendars – For More than Remembering Birthdays

 Mapping out important due dates is crucial for financial health.
 Missing a payment on a credit card or loan can result in hefty late fees and ultimately hurt your credit.
-If you have multiple recurring monthly payments for your small business, or personal life, it really helps to set up an auto-pay feature so you can be sure the date doesn’t slip by.
+If you have multiple recurring monthly payments for your small business or personal life, it really helps to set up an auto-pay feature so you can be sure the date doesn’t slip by.
 You’ll still want to keep track of when the money will be pulled so your bank account doesn’t turn to red.

 Don’t Put Off That 401(k)

 Similar to already knowing you need to look at both diet and exercise when being healthy, you know that you need to have a 401(k) to round out your personal and professional financial health.
 While you are clearly passionate about your small business, there will likely be a day when you are ready to take a step back.
-You may want some time off to spend with loved ones, do some travelling, or even just chill out doing things you haven’t had as much time for.
+You may want some time off to spend with loved ones, do some traveling, or even just chill out doing things you haven’t had as much time for.
 When that time comes, you won’t want to be worried about your financial health; you’ll want to be focused on having fun and living your life.
 By starting to save now, you can make that possible.

 If you already have a 401(k) for yourself, you are a step ahead, but you may want to consider extending this benefit to your employees.
 There are many benefits to offering 401(k) to your employees, including higher employee job satisfaction.
 Still not sold on why you need to start now?
 Take a look through our two-part series on the myths surrounding 401(k)s and get saving today.